Occupational Therapy Jobs! (Nearby & Remote)

 What Is the Highest Paying Occupational Therapy Job?

-To give you a basic orientation to salary, in 2023 the top two highest-paid occupational therapist jobs are:
+To give you a basic orientation to salary, in 2024 the top three highest-paid occupational therapist jobs are:

 Home Health

-In this specialization, occupational therapists can anticipate making 20% more than the average salary for occupational therapists.
+In this setting, occupational therapists can anticipate making up to 21% more than the average salary for occupational therapists.

 Geriatrics

 Occupational therapist jobs that involve senior care also rank high on the payment list.
-Occupational therapists working with geriatric patients can make 17% more than other therapists.
+Occupational therapists working with geriatric patients can make almost 18% more than other therapists.

 Conclusion